"Is she a mummy or just a dummy?"

 This is a legend that has persisted in Chihuahua, Mexico for 86 years.
 People from all over the world have come to this town to see a mannequin that stands in the front window of a bridal shop.

-Soon after this death Esparza’s shop displayed a new mannequin in the shop’s window.
-It wasn’t long before the residents of Chilhuahua began to be concerned.
+Soon after this death, Esparza’s shop displayed a new mannequin in the shop’s window.
+It wasn’t long before the residents of Chihuahua began to be concerned.

 It was noted this mannequin held an uncanny resemblance to Esparza’s daughter.
 Even more disturbing the form had a life-like appearance.
-The face has wide expressive eyes with a fresh blush skin tone.
-The hands in particular looked real with nails on the fingers and lifelines on the palms.
+The face has wide expressive eyes with a fresh blushed skin tone.
+The hands, in particular, looked real with nails on the fingers and lifelines on the palms.

 The locals began to refer to the form as La Pascualita meaning little Pascuala or “her daughter.”

 The hair on this form also appeared real.